In self-imposed exile, Trump watches with unhappiness as second impeachment trial unfolds

 Trump has talked about reemerging in March, officials said, after taking a few weeks off.
 He has told some friends that his forced sojourn from Twitter has improved his standing.

 He has recently gloated about falling ratings at Fox News, the conservative-leaning news channel that he abandoned in recent months in favor of rivals Newsmax and One America News.
-One person who spoke with the former president described him as sounding “bored out of his mind,” and pressing for gossip: “What are you hearing?
+One person who spoke with the former president described him as sounding “bored out of his mind” and pressing for gossip: “What are you hearing?
 What are they saying?”
 Trump queried.

 “He’s still licking his wounds to some extent, and he’s also waiting for this to be behind him,” said one Republican in Trump’s orbit, adding dryly, “and then he’ll relaunch himself as the savior of the Republican Party.”

-Mike DuHaime, a Republican consultant who worked for former New Jersey governor Chris Christie, said while Trump “remains very influential within the party,” his influence has dissipated from even two months ago and is likely to further erode over time.
+Mike DuHaime, a Republican consultant who worked for former New Jersey governor Chris Christie, said that while Trump “remains very influential within the party,” his influence has dissipated from even two months ago and is likely to further erode over time.

 “Some of this is less about Trump and more about the reality that you’re a former president than a president,” DuHaime said.
 “People move on.
 Voters move on, too.”